farahsamat/zen-code/README.md

 * Install dependencies: `pip install -r requirements.txt`
 * API authentication credentials: Rename `.env.example` to `.env` and populate it with the required login credentials.

+## Running the happy path tests
+On the CLI, run: `python -m unittest`

 ## Using the ticket viewer
 The ticket viewer is a CLI.
 Ensure you are working in the directory where the script is saved.